 Does hair grow back after pregnancy if you have had laser hair removal?

-In general a fully course of 6-10+ sessions are needed to see an 80-85% reduction in growth.
-Top ups are needed 1-3 per year to maintain results.
-If you have had a full course of treatments before pregnancy you may have achieved this reduction.
+In general, a full course of 6-10+ sessions is needed to see an 80-85% reduction in growth.
+Top-ups are needed 1-3 per year to maintain results.
+If you have had a full course of laser hair removal treatments before pregnancy you may have achieved this reduction.
 If you did not have a full course results may not be as good due to you not completing this.
 Results from laser can vary from person to person depending on a number of factors.

 The success of laser hair removal after pregnancy largely depends on the following factors